 ” It takes a lot of balls to cut your own dick off.
 I’m not trying to change the world, I’m just reacting to a world that trying to change me.”

-DT 500 ZINE: – What about the inspiration?
-Any tip to boost it?
+DT 500 ZINE: – Any tip to boost inspiration?

-ANTHONY: – First of all I’d like to mention Lucian Freud and how wonderful a painter he was.
+ANTHONY: – First of all, I’d like to mention Lucian Freud and how beautiful a painter he was.
 Lucian did a lot of paintings.
 Lucian inspires me.
-Secondly, I’d like to mention Chuck Close and his statement where he says:
+Secondly, I’d like to suggest Chuck Close and his statement where he says:

 ” inspiration is for beginners, the rest of us just get to work ’”

-DT 500 ZINE:- What does your work focuses on?
+DT 500 ZINE: – What does your work focus on?

-ANTHONY: – My work focuses on concepts about contemporary philosophy based on observations in my own surroundings and society at large.
+ANTHONY: – My work focuses on concepts of contemporary philosophy based on observations in my own surroundings and society at large.

 ” I’m interested and analogies and more importantly communicating.”